eltos/PasteIntoFile/README.md

 ----------------

 _This is a fork of [sorge13248/PasteIntoFile](https://github.com/sorge13248/PasteIntoFile), itself being a fork of [EslaMx7/PasteIntoFile](https://github.com/EslaMx7/PasteIntoFile).
-Several other forks from out in the wild where cherry-picked and merged into this fork._
+Several other forks from out in the wild where cherry-picked and merged here and many improvements implemented._
 _See the [contributors page](https://github.com/eltos/PasteIntoFile/graphs/contributors) for details on collaborators._

 ----------------